Resource Management Act 1991

 You could also call this:

-"The Environment Court can choose a different start date for a new rule, instead of the usual date."
+"The Environment Court can choose a special start date for a new rule, instead of using the usual date."

 The Environment Court can make a rule have legal effect from a date that is not the standard date.
-You can think of a rule as a decision made in a proposed plan that is not a certain type of rule.
+You can think of a rule as a decision made in a proposed plan that is not a certain type of rule, like the ones described in section 86B(3)(a) to (f).
 A local authority can ask the Environment Court to make this happen before or after the proposed plan is made public under clause 5 of Schedule 1.

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.